coreos/docs/os/getting-started-with-docker.md

 docker run -d -p 80:80 coreos/apache /usr/sbin/apache2ctl -D FOREGROUND
 ```

-You can now run this command on your CoreOS host to create the container.
+You can now run this command on your Container Linux host to create the container.
 You should see the default apache webpage when you load either `localhost:80` or the IP of your remote server.
 Be sure that any firewall or EC2 Security Group allows traffic to port 80.

 ## Using the Docker registry